 ◼ Five years later in the August 2003 FLEX, there were six bars advertised: Detour, U-Turn, Labrada’s Lean Body Gold, Steel, Pure, and Meso-Tech.
 The term “protein bar” was still not in wide use.
 Meso-Tech was a “Meal Replacement Energy Bar,” U-Turn was at least called a “Protein Energy Bar,” and the ad for Detour asked if it was a “Candy Bar on Steroids?”

-◼ After another five years, the focus was, finally, squarely on protein.
-The four ads in the August 2008 FLEX each note the 30 to 33 grams of protein per bar: Pure Protein High Protein, Supreme Protein Carb Conscious, Promax, and Protein 32.
+◼ After another five years, the focus was, finally, squarely on protein, and lots of it.
+The four ads in the August 2008 FLEX each note the 30 to 33 grams of protein per bar and all featured “protein” or “pro” in their names: Pure Protein High Protein, Supreme Protein Carb Conscious, Promax, and Protein 32.
 The latter, formerly Protein 21, had boosted its protein over 50% in a decade.
 The modern protein bar had come of age.

 Since then, protein bars have broken out of the bodybuilding community and, like energy bars before them, gone mainstream.
-By the time most of the muscle magazines themselves went under, bars like Quest (launched in 2010), Pure Protein, and Power Crunch were ubiquitous.
-It took a long while to catch on, but seven decades after Hoffman’s fudge, protein-rich “candy” is everywhere.
+By the time most of the muscle magazines went under, the bars that used to fill those magazine pages with ads were everywhere, including such currently popular brands as Pure Protein (launched in 1995), Power Crunch (launched in 2003), and Quest (launched in 2010).
+Seven decades after Hoffman’s fudge, protein is the hot marketing term associated with all sorts of packaged foods, most especially candy bars.